CMV seronegative components

 recipients of highly immunosuppressive chemotherapy (eg, leukaemia or lymphoma)

 recipients of intrauterine red cell transfusions

 premature (<1500 g) or immunocompromised neonates

-When CMV negative blood components are required, you should follow these recommendations:
+When CMV seronegative blood components are required, the following recommendations should be followed:

 Select CMV seronegative components whenever possible